samkearney/esta-ngl/docs/standard_objects/interface_definition.rst

 Attributes
 **********

-.. _concepts-interface-definition-class:
+.. _standard-objects-interface-definition-class:

 Class
 =====

 An interface's **class** is a string identifying an individual interface definition.
-This string must be unique within the :ref:`concepts-general-library` that contains the interface definition.
+This string must be unique within the :ref:`standard-objects-library` that contains the interface definition.

-.. _concepts-interface-definition-name:
+.. _standard-objects-interface-definition-name:

 Name
 ====

 A string containing the human-readable name of the interface.

-.. _concepts-interface-definition-description:
+.. _standard-objects-interface-definition-description:

 Description
 ===========